Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Conclusions

 \subsection{Limitations and Future Work}

 The amount of available contextual data constrains the performance of our model.
-To address this, pre-separating mixtures and training on the separations, as demonstrated in \cite{donahue2023singsong}, may prove beneficial.
+To address this, pre-separating mixtures and training on the separations, as demonstrated in \citep{donahue2023singsong}, may prove beneficial.
 Additionally, it would be intriguing to explore the possibility of extending our method to situations where the sub-signals are not related by addition but rather by a known but different function.
-Finally, future work could adapt our model to the discrete MIDI domain to perform source imputation with greater control, given the abundance of data in that setting.
+Finally, future work could adapt the model to jointly model MIDI information (for example, extracted from sources \citep{lin2021unified}) for further control.